disastrpc-zz/torch/README.md

 # Usage

+Simply place the torch binary and the torch.conf file inside your Minecraft server folder and setup the configuration values to your server which are explained below.
+The Torch binary can be run by double clicking it or running it from the command line.

 ## Configuration File - torch.conf

 An empty configuration file is provided in the repo, but one can also be created.
 The layout is in JSON format with the following options: